na-na-hi/renget/archive/mhamp.md

 Shitposting about quirks on a Mongolian basket-weaving forum
 21.
 Max is a member of an informal dance crew
+23.
+YOLO it on the stock market
+26.
+Max is scared of pain in general and will probably tear up if pinched with the intention to hurt.
 35.
 Imai for fight club
+48.
+Always go for the most dramatic exit (climbing up a wall instead of walking out the door like a normal person)
 > Your Top Songs 20XX
 Say So - Doja Cat
 Nevermind - Phoneboy, Justin Magnaye